 Simply, it might just be the best place on the planet to explore the outdoors and the craft beer movement in the same day.
 “Yeah, it’s the best I’ve seen,” said Andy Goggins, Mt.
 Bachelor marketing director who has called Bend home for the last two years.

-Furthering its embarrassment of riches, the area also has [R265R, Mt.
-Bachelor], which keeps significant snowpack year round.
+Furthering its embarrassment of riches, the area also has Mt.
+Bachelor, which keeps significant snowpack year round.
 That means you can après ski in August.

 Summer skiing and riding is a way of life at Mt.
 Bachelor.
-Just try not to fall, if you're going to keep you shirt unbuttoned like this guy.
-Photo Courtesy of Mt.
-Bachelor Resort.
+Just try not to fall if you're going to keep you shirt unbuttoned like this guy.

 Leaving from the Sunrise Lodge base area, it’s about a three-hour rigorous hike that climbs more than 3,000 feet of vertical to the 9,065-foot summit of the resort.
 The west ridge route to the top is snow free, with the snowfields thickest in the middle of the bowls.

 From the summit, summer skiers can easily drop in on any side of the mountain, offering a virtually unparalleled summer skiing experience.
 The snowfields generally extend all the way back to the top of the tree line, about 1,500 feet below (the snow maintains its best condition until about 10 a.m.).
 Those with legs of steel can try for a second lap by climbing back to the top after the first run.
 The rest of the world’s adventure-minded can head over to the Pine Marten Lodge, which is located conveniently at the top of the Pine Marten Express lift (7,775 feet) and near the bottom of the summer snowfields.

 A beer and a burger at the Pine Marten Lodge is a great way to close out your summer ski morning on Mt.
 Bachelor.